-In this section we introduce propositions for those conditions that we believe make anchoring events more or less likely to occur and what factors influence the likelihood, magnitude and direction of these events.
-What we mean by the phrase: "more or less likely to occur" is that an exchange in one particular context is more or less likely to serve as an anchor than exchanges in other contexts.
-We argue that the contextual factors that impact the likelihood of an anchoring event occurring are the focal individual and target's time in the relationship, the current rule of the relationship and the social context in which the potential anchoring event takes place.
+In this section we introduce propositions for those conditions that, we believe, make anchoring events more or less likely to occur and those factors that influence the likelihood, magnitude, and direction of these events.
+What we mean by the phrase "more or less likely to occur" is that an exchange in one particular context is more or less likely to serve as an anchor than exchanges in other contexts.
+We argue that the contextual factors that impact the likelihood an anchoring event will occur are the focal individual's and target's time in the relationship, the current rule of the relationship, and the social context in which the potential anchoring event takes place.